Svenska flaggan

 The trail initially has the same stretch as the eastern trail, but just before Jökelbacken the common trail divides in the western and eastern trail, there is a signpost here.
 The western trail goes up towards Kitteldalen on the northeastern side of Kittelbäcken.
 By the bridge is the last chance to fill with water!

 After the bridge, the stone staircase begins, which was built by Sherpas from Nepal.
 You get up in the pass between Tuolpagorni and Vierranvárri and then up to Vierranvárris top.
 Here is a good place to think about whether you want to continue or turn around.
 What does the weather look like?
 How does the body feel?
-Think about whether you can move on and don’t forget that you should be able to go back as well.
-There is no shame in turning around.
+Think about whether you can move on and remember that there is no shame in turning back.
 The mountain remains for new attempts.

-If you choose to continue, then a very gloomy hike is now taking, where you have to get down in the Kaffedalen which means 200 lost altitude meters.
-If the weather is bad and the view small, you must be very careful about the orientation on the way back.
-In Kaffedalen, Durling’s joint from the singing cottages goes together with the western trail.
-From Kaffedalen you go up to the top cabin and from there to the southern peak.
+If you choose to continue, a very bleak journey now lies ahead, where you head down the so called Kaffedalen which means 200 lost altitude meters.
+If the weather is bad and there is limited visibility ahead, you must be very careful about navigating your way back.
+In Kaffedalen, the Durling path from the Singi huts joins the western trail.
+From Kaffedalen you go up to the top cabin and from there you continue onward to the southern peak.

-On the way back to the mountain station you should be extra careful in the block land, when body and bud are tired it is extra easy to stumble and hurt.
+On the way back to the mountain station you should be extra careful in the rocky terrain.
+With a tired body and soul, you are more likely to stumble and get hurt.

-Dress according to layer-on-layer principle.
-Expect the weather to turn around ragly fast.
-You will hike in block terrain so you should use well -made boots with ankle support.
-Bring two pairs of gloves; A pair of light gloves that dry fast and a pair of lined gloves in case the cold strikes.
-Shell jacket, fleece, underwear and a workout sweater are a good starting point.
-Don’t forget the map and compass.
+Dress in layers.
+Bear in mind that the weather can change very quickly.
+You will be walking over rocky terrain, so you should wear well-worn boots with ankle support.
+Bring two pairs of gloves: a pair of lightweight gloves that dry quickly and a pair of lined gloves in case it gets cold.
+A shell jacket, fleece, base layer and a tracksuit top are a good starting point.
+Don’t forget a map and compass.

-If you are going up to the snow, a climbing iron may be needed, which can be rented in the shop at the mountain station.
-However, you should bring your own to be guaranteed a couple.
-Tape and wound patches can save the hiking tour.
-A windbag can be good to have as protection if something happens that requires a stop.
-Hiking poles facilitate ease the balance as the terrain is very rocky.
-Bring your bag for the rubbish and the toilet paper – leave no trace after you.
+If you’re heading up to the snowy summit, crampons may be necessary; these are available to rent from the shop at STF Kebnekaise mountain station.
+However, due to limited availability we recommend bringing your own.
+Sport’s tape and blister plasters can save your hike.
+A windbreaker can be useful for protection in case something happens that requires a stop.
+Trekking poles help with balance as the terrain is very rocky.
+Bring a bag for rubbish and toilet paper – leave no trace behind.

-Bring plenty of water, at least 1.5 liters, as there are no water sources when you come up among the mountains.
-Bring very fast carbohydrates, such as biscuits, chocolate, dextrose, sweets, sesame biscuits, energy bars and nuts.
+Make sure you have plenty of water with you, at least 1.5 litres, as there are no water sources once you reach the mountains.
+Bring plenty of fast-acting carbohydrates, such as biscuits, chocolate, glucose tablets, sweets, sesame biscuits, energy bars and nuts.

 Keep safe in the mountains: Fjällsäkerhetsrådet